larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 taken by the moderator team SHALL be reported to the IESG, as well as to those against whom those actions are directed.
-All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a broad ban, to the community in a manner decided by the IESG.
+All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a ban that spans more than one forum, to the community in a manner decided by the IESG.

 ## Training